nsbajaj/BTS630_Project/README.md

  * Javascript Validation for forms
  * All the user will be able to manage their accounts
  * Adding Product (for seller & admin), Approving Product (for admin) and Viewing Product (for buyers) features will be available
+ * Debug Agreement checkbox at registration.
+ * Debug Sign in Error Messages and repopulate form.